KILTprotocol/docs/docs/sdk/1-workshop/03-attester/02-did.md

 Time to make a DID using the previously created account for the <span class="label-role attester">Attester</span>.

-A DID may represents any entity, may it be a person, an organization or a machine.
+A DID may represent any entity, may it be a person, an organization or a machine.

 A KILT Decentralised Identifier (DID) is a string uniquely identifying each KILT user.
 You can store information about your DID on the KILT chain.
 This is useful for many different use cases.
 One example would be messaging.
-You would store a public encryption key and a service endpoint on chain, that can both be queried using your DID.
+You would store a public encryption key and a service endpoint on-chain, that can both be queried using your DID.
 Other users can now encrypt messages using your public encryption key and send the message to your service endpoint.

 There are light and full DIDs.
-I this workshop we will only talk about full DIDs.
 Take a look at our [DID documentation](/docs/sdk/core-feature/did) if you want to learn more about DIDs and the difference between their light and full versions.

 :::info KILT DID